 The End Result

 At the end of the day, one of the best things we can do with our family (when it is possible) is wind down together.
 Being together for those moments is a great way to make music, share the Bible, and talk to God together as a family.
-Our children will be gone before we know it, and one of the best ways we can prepare them for life is to teach them the Word, the principles in the Word, and the importance of hiding it in their hearts.
+Before we know it, our children will leave home.
+One of the best ways we can prepare them to leave us is to teach them the Word.
+They need to know the principles in the Word and the importance of hiding it in their hearts.
 One of the best ways to do this as a family is to have a set time for family devotions.
 This investment is one that reaches great dividends and for which you will have no regrets.